guillaume-bosc/BalanceSpan/README.md

 4. **Get the results.** Once the execution is over, two files are generated: `result.txt` and `error.tmp`. `result.txt` contains the result of the run of *BalanceSpan*, and `error.tmp` contains a log file if you encountered some errors.

 ## References
-- Guillaume Bosc, Mehdi Kaytoue, Chedy Raïssi, Jean-Francois Boulicaut, and Philip Tan.
+- Guillaume Bosc, Mehdi Kaytoue, Chedy Raïssi, Jean-Francois Boulicaut, and Philip Tan.
 Mining Balanced Patterns in Real-Time Strategy Games.
 In Torsten Schaub, editor, 21st Europen Conference on Artificial Intelligence, pages 975–976, 2014.
 (Short papier).
-- Guillaume Bosc, Mehdi Kaytoue, Chedy Raïssi, Jean-François Boulicaut, and Philip Tan.
+- Guillaume Bosc, Mehdi Kaytoue, Chedy Raïssi, Jean-François Boulicaut, and Philip Tan.
 A Pattern Mining Approach to Study Strategy Balance in RTS Games.
 Submitted to IEEE Transactions on Computational Intelligence and AI in Games, 2015.

 For any questions/remarks, contact Guillaume BOSC: guillaume.bosc@insa-lyon.fr